 When the original hands-free Vocera Badge shipped in 2002, yelling down the hall and loud overhead paging systems were often the most common modes of care team communication in hospitals.
 There was also the call and wait system with landline phones.
 The pager hangover of the ‘80s gave way to widespread cell-phone adoption, which helped improve person-to-person communication, but early on there were security concerns with mobile devices.

 From the early to mid-2000s, a lot changed in healthcare.
 Hospitals experienced a proliferation of WI-FI technology that both improved on-site communication and set the stage for the explosion of the Internet of Things (IoT) that followed.
-The wearable Vocera Badge evolved to have new and subsequently more robust voice-controlled capabilities, and purpose-built hardware advancements, such as BioCote antimicrobial additives to resist the buildup of bacteria.
+The wearable Vocera Badge evolved to have new and subsequently more robust voice-controlled capabilities, and purpose-built hardware advancements.
 The Vocera Badge also became the first device to offer users voice-controlled calling between care team members based on name, role, group, and availability.

 The late 2000s and early ‘10s brought even more change.
 Nurses and physicians (and the public at large) adopted smartphones.
 Simultaneously, mandated EHRs and a wealth of new IoT devices like smart beds and real-time medication and patient monitoring systems increased streams of information available to care teams.
 That is, if they could wade through the deluge of data and alerts relevant to their roles.